grzesiek-galezowski/tdd-ebook/manuscript/370_Design_smells.md

 }
 ```

 While the implementation is the same, the domain rule is different.
 In such situations, we're not talking about redundancy, but coincidence.
+Also see [Vladimir Khorikov's excellent post about this topic](https://enterprisecraftsmanship.com/posts/dry-damp-unit-tests/)

 ### Many mocks